THE LIGHTLY STRUNG ORCHESTRA

 VENUE & TIMETABLE

-From May 2021, sessions will be held at our new venue, the Seaforth Anglican Church (3 Frenchs Forest Rd, Seaforth).
+When restrictions are lifted, sessions will return to our venue at the Seaforth Anglican Church (3 Frenchs Forest Rd, Seaforth).
+Stay tuned!

-Please ensure you read our Covid Safe measures before attending sessions.
+Please ensure you read our Covid Safe measures before attending face-to-face sessions.

 LSO fees are charged on a term by term basis and we offer a range of passes to suit your schedule.